Where to Go Fly Fishing in Washington in October

 Many folks are aware of the fall fishing on Pass Lake.
 In the evenings especially, try casting minnow patterns like the Pass Lake Minnow right up to the shoreline.
 Strip them back on a fast retrieve with a slow sinking line.
 Some of the largest trout we’ve seen taken on the westside have come from Pass Lake in the fall.

 In October, Lone Lake usually gets really good.
-Sinking lines and black or black/red leeches can get it done this time of year, and don’t be afraid to chuck them up into shallow water and retrieve them into the deeper water.
+Sinking lines and black or black/red leeches can get it done this time of year, and don’t be afraid to chuck them up into very shallow water and retrieve them into the deeper water.

 Other Eastern Washington lakes like Nunually, Lenice, Dry Falls, etc. are usually great bets in October while the weather is chilly but not super cold like it may be in another month.
 Lenice, for example, will be super crowded in the spring… but the fishing is typically just as good right now but with a fraction (if any) of the people.
 There usually aren’t a whole lot of chironomids hatching, if that is your thing, but the sub-surface bite on sinking lines can be off the hook on the right days.
 And usually, the wind isn’t as bad!!